Taleigão: Hillock of Dona Paula

 This place is named after Dona Paula Amaral Antonio de Souto.
 Dona is a title given to married noble woman under Portuguese customs.
 She was the daughter of Portuguese Viceroy in Sri Lanka who along with her family arrived in Goa 1644.
 She married Dom Antonio Souto Maior, a wealthy Fidalgo in 1656, who owned large properties extending from Cabo to Caranzalem.
 She was known for charity and worked for betterment of the villagers.
 After her death in December 1682, as a gratitude to her kindness the villagers renamed the place as Dona Paula, which was originally called Oddavell.
-The statues of philosopher couple Mr and Mrs. Robert Knox which were carved by German sculptress Baroness Yrse Von Leistner are seen atop the rock.
+The statues of philosopher couple Mr and Mrs. Robert Knox which were carved by German sculptor Baroness Yrse Von Leistner are seen atop the rock.
 One gets a splendid view of the Arabian Sea and the landscape from the hillock.
 The jetty which is used for navigation has been renovated and the route has been paved and illuminated recently.
 The water sports facilities in the vicinity also attract tourists.
 A large part of Hindi movie Ek Duuje ke Liye was shot here, which popularised the place further.